dtcooper/python-dispmanx/docs/api.md

 # API Documentation

-The main entrypoint for the library is the [DispmanX][dispmanx.DispmanX] class as described below.
+The main entrypoint for the library is the [DispmanX class][dispmanx.DispmanX] as described below.

 ## ::: dispmanx.DispmanX